CodeMissy/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3) chown betty hello => changes user of hello to betty.

 4) touch hello => creates an empty file called hello.

+5) chmod x hello => adds execute permission to the owner of file hello.